Online resources available. The Library is closed for maintenance.

 Plagiarism - Ethics & Scholarship

 What is plagiarism?
 It's sometimes confusing to understand what constitutes plagiarism.
-Read through this definition to clarify.
+Read through the definition below for clarification.
 Understanding plagiarism and how it affects others is a part of being media literate.

-Take a look at the UT Academic Integrity Policy for more information.
+Take a look at the UTampa Academic Integrity Policy for more information.

 The penalties for plagiarism can range from failing the assignment, to expulsion from university.